Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation: System Model

+where $\|\cdot\|_{F}$ denotes the Frobenius norm.
+This definition corresponds to the average received SNR per nonzero received symbol.
 However, since the SNR is required in our encoding process, we need to estimate it beforehand using the transmission of pilot signals.
-To achieve this, we employ the least squares (LS) algorithm to obtain the estimated channel state information (CSI) $\hat{\textbf{h}}_{k}$ based on the received pilot signals.
-The SNR is then estimated as
+To achieve this, we employ the least squares (LS) algorithm to obtain the estimated MIMO channel matrix $\hat{\textbf{H}}$ based on the received pilot signals.
+Specifically, a block of known pilot symbols collected in the matrix $\textbf{P}_{\mathrm{I}}\in\mathbb{C}^{N_t\times T_p}$ is transmitted, and the corresponding received pilot signal at the receiver can be written as